-Avoid tab order that make the focus jump around in your application.
-For example, a list of controls in a form-like UI should have a tab order that flows top to bottom and left to right.
+Avoid a custom tab order that makes the focus jump around in your application.
+For example, a list of controls in a form should have a tab order that flows from top to bottom and left to right (depending on locale).

-See Keyboard accessibility page for more details about customizing tab stops.
+See Keyboard accessibility for more details about customizing tab stops.

 Try to coordinate tab order and visual order

-Coordinating tab order and visual order (also referred to as reading order or display order) helps reduce confusion for users as they navigate through your app’s UI.
+Coordinating tab order and visual order (also referred to as reading order or display order) helps reduce confusion for users as they navigate through your application's UI.

 Try to rank and present the most important commands, controls, and content first in both the tab order and the visual order.
 However, the actual display position can depend on the parent layout container and certain properties of the child elements that influence the layout.
 Specifically, layouts that use a grid metaphor or a table metaphor can have a visual order quite different from the tab order.